grafana/loki/docs/sources/clients/promtail/configuration.md

 # WARNING: If one of the remote Loki servers fails to respond or responds
 # with any error which is retryable, this will impact sending logs to any
 # other configured remote Loki servers.
 Sending is done on a single thread!
-# It is generally recommended to run multiple promtail clients in parallel
+# It is generally recommended to run multiple Promtail clients in parallel
 # if you want to send to multiple remote Loki instances.
 clients:
   - [<client_config>]